DiarmuidHenry/Project-03/README.md

 ![Result 1](/documents/readme-images/result-1.webp) ![Result 2](/documents/readme-images/result-2.webp) ![Result 3](/documents/readme-images/result-3.webp) ![Result 4](/documents/readme-images/result-4.webp)

 - Timer: the user is shown how long the calculation has taken.
-This is purely to satisfy curiosity, and was a feature that I created during construction and testing, but users have responded well to it, so I left it in.
+This is purely to satisfy curiosity, and was a feature that I created during construction and testing.
+Users have responded well to it, so I left it in.

 ![Time Taken](/documents/readme-images/timer-2.webp)